impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-strategy.md

 There are many different stocks, most of which remain listed for many years.
 You are not compelled to trade any one of them, at any particular time.
 You should use this freedom to your advantage: Save your aggressive trading for when you see blatant inefficiencies.

-Food for thought: Options traders should _explore_; stock pickers should _research_.
-Options trading profits on public fear and exuberance; stock picking profits on private knowledge and conviction.
+Food for thought: Stock pickers should _research_; options traders should _explore_.
+Stock picking profits from private information and knowledge; options trading profits from public fear and exuberance.